Wilson Whineray: Later life

-After retiring from rugby, he gained a MBA from Harvard University, where he was a member of the Harvard Business School RFC.
+After retiring from rugby, he gained an MBA from Harvard University, where he was a member of the Harvard Business School RFC.
 He returned to New Zealand in 1969 and started work at Alex Harvey Industries, which became Carter Holt Harvey.
 He rose to become deputy managing director, then chairman of the board of Carter Holt Harvey, by then a major New Zealand company, and retired from the board in 2003.
 He was the managing director of NZ Wool Marketing Corporation in 1973–74, chairman of the National Bank of New Zealand, and a director of Auckland International Airport and APN News & Media.

 He was chairman of the Hillary Commission, a sports funding body, from 1993 to 1998.
 He was the honorary Colonel Commandant of the New Zealand Special Air Service from 1997 to 2001.

 In the 1998 Queen's Birthday Honours, Whineray was appointed a Knight Companion of the New Zealand Order of Merit (KNZM), for services to sport and business management.
 In 2003, he was inducted into the New Zealand Business Hall of Fame.

 In November 2004, it was reported that Whineray was a top contender to replace Dame Silvia Cartwright as Governor-General in 2006.
 Bob Howitt has said that, "had he allowed his name to go forward, he would have become the Governor-General".
 He became the first New Zealander inducted into the IRB Hall of Fame, being elected on 21 October 2007 (following the IRB World Cup in France) after a public vote.

 Whineray died in Auckland in 2012, at the age of 77.
 He was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.